nexpy/nexpy/docs/source/pythongui.rst

 analysis, and finally the functions themselves::

   import numpy as np
-  from nexpy.gui.datadialogs import GridParameters, NXDialog from nexpy.gui.mainwindow import report_error
+  from nexpy.gui.dialogs import GridParameters, NXDialog from nexpy.gui.mainwindow import report_error
   from nexusformat.nexus import NeXusError